Black managers in English football: Managerial history

 In 1960, Tony Collins was appointed by Rochdale.
-He was the first black manager in English history, and took the Football League Fourth Division team to the 1962 Football League Cup Final, where they lost 4–0 on aggregate to Norwich City.
+He was the first black manager in English history, and took the Football League Fourth Division team to the 1962 Football League Cup final, where they lost 4–0 on aggregate to Norwich City.
 After leaving in 1967, he remained in the game as a scout for Leeds United and Manchester United.

 Keith Alexander was appointed by Lincoln City in 1993.
 He died in 2010 while managing Macclesfield Town, and was mistakenly reported at the time to have been English football's first black manager.
 Dutchman Ruud Gullit was the first top-flight black manager with Chelsea in 1995, and the first to win the FA Cup in 1997.

 In June 2008, Paul Ince became the first black English manager in the Premier League, taking over at Blackburn Rovers after his spell at Milton Keynes Dons.
 He was sacked in December.
 As of November 2021, ten black people had managed in the Premier League, two of whom only as caretaker managers.

+When Sol Campbell was appointed at Macclesfield Town in 2018, eight out of 92 managerial positions in England's top four divisions were held by black people, while 18 months earlier it had been two of 92.
+Campbell was only the sixth black former England international to start a managerial career, and according to the League Managers Association, two thirds of black managers in the league never got a second club.

+List of black managers

+The following is a list of black managers in the top four divisions of English football, the Premier League and the three divisions of the English Football League.
+For clubs in bold, the manager was in charge while the club was in the Premier League.
+All managers are English by sporting nationality, unless otherwise indicated.
+Since its establishment in the 1992–93 season, the Premier League has twelve Black managers or caretaker managers.